Baaghi 3: Tiger Shroff Pictures And Videos Leaked From The Sets!

 Shraddha Kapoor is set to shoot for a peppy dance number in Jaipur for Baaghi 3.
 It is said to be a three-day shoot and will also see actress Ankita Lokhande shooting alongside Shraddha as her sister and Riteish's wife in Baaghi 3.

 The film is the third instalment in the Baaghi franchise and will reunite Shraddha Kapoor and Tiger Shroff, who were seen together in the first film.
-Directed by Ahmed Khan, Baaghi 3 is set to release in 6 March 2020.
+Directed by Ahmed Khan, Baaghi 3 is set to release on 6 March 2020.

 When Ranbir Kapoor, Tiger Shroff And Sonam Kapoor Starred As Kids In A '90s Video With Their Fathers